RGBCube/color.v/README.md

 # v-color

-An easier way to print colored text to the terminal
+An easier way to print colored text to the terminal.

 # Example